 Close more deals through LinkedIn

 You know what they say about the Lottery: “You can’t win if you don’t play.”
 That’s how I feel about networking.
 A friend from Texas uses the expression “watering the flowers” when catching up with former colleagues.
-It’s “watering” that has led to every job I’ve ever had and some incredible opportunities; simply put, it’s just lead nurturing.
+It’s “watering” that has led to every job I’ve ever had, most of my clients and some incredible opportunities.

 Here’s the top of a clip with snippets of press for six of my contacts.
-I’ve included the entire email with all six as a download.
+I’ve included the entire email with all six as a download, if you are interested to see the whole thing.

 Isn’t this neat?

-What a great way to provide a salesperson with an excuse to touch base with a prospect or client.
+What a great way to hand a salesperson an excuse to touch base with a prospect or client.
 I love getting these emails; it’s a chance to see passion projects of friends and colleagues as well as their promotions and progress in their careers.

 Interested?
-Here are the steps to change your settings so you can get these messages too.
-Choose the Communications setting within LinkedIn’s system to see what’s new.
+Here are the steps to change your settings so you can get these messages to.
+In your LinkedIn account, click on: